 Alternative ways to detect changes

 As an alternative to using SourceControl, RapidiOnline can use its Mirror Technology to detect changes in MS Dynamics GP.
 The Mirror Technology will automatically keep a copy of the data that you read from each GP table and use this copy to compare and deliver only the changed or new records to the destination system.
-The technology is very fast and stores and compares only the columns that you actually read (not all columns in the table), which further reduces the changes send to the destination system.
+The technology is very fast and stores and compares only the columns that you actually read (not all columns in the table), which further reduces the changes sent to the destination system.